Psychotherapy is sometimes called "the talking cure."

 People who might benefit from this type of therapy include individuals who are eager to please others at their own expense, or who find that they have volatile interpersonal relationships.

 A family therapist looks at symptoms in the family context.
 Some conditions require the treatment of the family unit.
 An example is when a client has depression because of marital problems.

 Cognitive therapy, behavioral therapy, and especially interpersonal therapy may help.

 Identifying family patterns that contribute to behavior disorder or mental illness can help family members to break negative habits and patterns.

 Often, family therapy focuses on improving communication within the family.
 Participants learn new ways of listening and how to ask and respond to questions openly rather than defensively.

 Family therapy generally involves discussion and problem-solving sessions with the client and the family, as a group, in couples, or one-to-one.

-A group therapy session usually involves between 6 and 12 clients and one therapist.
+A group therapy session usually involves 6-12 clients and one therapist.
 The participants have similar problems, and they benefit from the therapist, and by observing how others handle their issues and respond to feedback.

 Getting feedback from other people with related problems can give a new perspective and help to facilitate improvement and change.